Ebadzmn/Expense-App/PRIVACY_POLICY.md

-# Privacy Policy for Your Expense
+Updated Privacy Policy (Camera Permission Reason Added Clearly) Privacy Policy for Your Expense

 Last updated: 2025-11-05

 Your Expense ("we", "our", or "us") respects your privacy.
 This Privacy Policy explains what information we collect, how we use it, and your choices.
 This policy applies to our mobile application available on Google Play and the Apple App Store.

-## Information We Collect
+Information We Collect

-- Camera data: Images/video frames captured via your device camera for features like face verification, barcode/QR scanning, and optional profile photo upload.
-- Photos: If you choose, images from your photo library for receipt scanning or profile photo.
+Camera data:
+We access your device camera to allow you to capture photos of invoices and receipts for OCR (Optical Character Recognition).
+This enables the app to automatically extract expense details (date, amount, vendor, items) and add them to your expense list.

+The camera may also be used for:

+Barcode/QR scanning

+Optional profile photo capture

+(If enabled) App Lock or face verification features

+We do NOT use the camera for any purpose other than the features you explicitly trigger.

+Photos (Gallery Access):
+If you choose to upload an invoice/receipt from your gallery instead of using the camera, we access the selected image only.

-- Basic app data: Device information (model, OS version), crash logs, and usage analytics necessary to operate and improve the app.
+Basic app data:
+Device information (model, OS version), crash logs, and usage analytics required to operate and improve the app.

-- Purchase data: If you subscribe or make in-app purchases, transaction identifiers provided by the platform.
+Purchase data:
+For subscriptions or in-app purchases, we receive only the transaction identifiers from Google Play or Apple App Store.

-## How We Use Your Information
+How We Use Your Information

-- Face verification and App Lock: Camera frames are processed on-device to verify your identity.
-We do not sell biometric data.
+Invoice/OCR Processing (Main Camera Use Case):
+When you take a picture of an invoice or receipt, the app processes the image locally or via our secure backend to extract expense data.
+This is the primary reason your device camera is required.

+Barcode/QR scanning:
-- Barcode/QR scanning: Camera frames are processed on-device to extract codes.
+Camera frames are processed on-device to extract barcode/QR information.
 No images are sent to our servers unless you choose to upload content.

+Profile image upload:
-- Profile image: If you upload a profile photo, the image is transmitted securely to our backend to store and display in your account.
+If you upload a profile photo, it is securely stored on our backend and displayed in your account.

-- Receipts/OCR: If you capture or upload receipt images, they may be processed (locally or by our backend) to extract text and save expense entries.
+Face verification / App Lock (if enabled):
+Camera frames are processed on-device only to verify your identity for unlocking the app.
+We do not save or sell biometric data.

-- App functionality, support, and improvement: To maintain and enhance app features, debug issues, and ensure service integrity.
+App functionality, support, and improvement:
+To maintain and enhance features, debug issues, and ensure service quality.

-## On-Device Processing
+On-Device Processing

-Where possible, image frames are processed locally on your device (e.g., face verification and barcode scanning).
-When you explicitly upload images (e.g., profile photo or receipts), those images are transmitted securely to our servers to provide the requested feature.
+Where possible, image frames (e.g., for invoice scanning, face verification, barcode scanning) are processed locally on your device.
+Only when you intentionally upload an image (e.g., a receipt or profile photo) is it transmitted securely to our server.

-## Data Sharing
+Data Sharing

-- We do not sell personal information.
+We do not sell personal information.

-- Service providers: We may share minimal data with third-party providers strictly to deliver services (e.g., crash reporting, analytics, ads).
-These providers are bound by confidentiality and data protection obligations.
+Service providers: Limited data may be shared with third parties for analytics, crash reporting, or OCR processing.

-- Legal: We may disclose information if required by law or to protect our rights and users.
+Legal reasons: We may disclose information if required by law or to protect user rights.

-## Advertising
+Advertising

 Our app integrates Google Mobile Ads.
-Ad networks may collect device identifiers and usage information to display and measure ads, in accordance with their policies.
-You can learn more at Google’s Advertising Policies and opt-out options on your device.
+Ad networks may collect device identifiers and usage information to display relevant ads, following their privacy standards and your device settings.

-## Data Retention
+Data Retention

+We retain data only as long as necessary for:

+App functionality

+Legal obligations

+User account operations

-We retain information only as long as necessary to provide the service, comply with legal obligations, resolve disputes, and enforce agreements.
-You may request deletion of your account data via the contact below.
+You may request deletion of your data at any time via the contact below.

-## Your Choices
+Your Choices

-- Permissions: You can deny camera or photo library permissions.
-Some features may not work without these permissions.
+You can deny camera or gallery permissions, but:

+Invoice/receipt scanning (OCR)

+Barcode/QR scanning

+Profile image capture
+will not work without camera access.

-- Access/Deletion: Contact us to request access or deletion of your data associated with your account.
+You may request access or deletion of your stored account data.

-## Children’s Privacy
+Children’s Privacy

-Our app is not directed to children under the age of 13.
-We do not knowingly collect personal information from children.
+This app is not directed to children under 13, and we do not knowingly collect personal information from children.

-## Security
+Security

-We use reasonable administrative, technical, and physical safeguards to protect your information.
-No method of transmission or storage is 100% secure.
+We use reasonable administrative, technical, and physical measures to protect your information.
+However, no method of storage or transmission is 100% secure.

-## Changes to This Policy
+Changes to This Policy

-We may update this Privacy Policy from time to time.
-We will post the updated version within the app and/or on our website.
-Continued use of the app after changes indicates acceptance of the updated policy.
+We may update this Privacy Policy periodically.
+Continued use of the app means you accept the updated terms.

-## Contact Us
+Contact Us

-If you have questions or requests about this Privacy Policy, please contact:
+If you have questions or requests regarding this Privacy Policy, contact us at:

 Email: support@your-expense.app

-We will respond within a reasonable timeframe.
+We respond within a reasonable timeframe.